-In a previous article on choosing a proper web designer or developer for your website project, we had touched on the importance of the company you choose to hire having a positive team dynamic.
-One component of a good team is to have a lot of processes in place and useful tools at their fingertips to keep themselves, and their projects organized.
-For good measure, we’ve decided to list our favorite website project management tools that we use to keep our projects smooth-sailing from the kick-off meeting to launch and beyond.
+One key component of a good team is to have processes in place and useful tools at their fingertips to keep themselves, each other, and their projects organized.
+Here’s a shortlist of our favorite website project management tools that we use often to keep our projects smooth-sailing from the kick-off meeting to launch and beyond.

-As a remote team, we constantly need to be connected to each other to stay on top of our projects.
-To that point, we couldn’t live without this tool, as it does SO much more than messaging.
+As a remote team, we need to be connected to each other to stay on top of our projects.
+We can’t function without this app!

 - Channels are basically little chat rooms you can organize based on each project, topic, team, or whatever you want!